Ford Falcon (Argentina): 1982

 The 2.3 offered 90 PS, while the smaller six has only 84 PS, albeit with a higher torque and at a more leisurely engine speed.
 The unpopular (due to fuel economy worse than that of the 3-litre six) four-cylinder was available only with a four-speed manual, rather than the three-speed manual of the sixes.
 The four-cylinder was shared with the Argentinian-built Taunus and Sierras.
 The larger 3.6, the only engine available to the Ghia, has 109 PS except in the high-performance Ghia SP, where 140 PS were on tap due to twin carburettors.
 Introduced in 1982, there was also a low-compression version of the 3.6 with 103 PS.
-In 1989, the new Max Econo version of the 188 cid/3-litre engine became available, with better fuel economy at the cost of performance.
+In 1989, the new Max Econo version of the 188 cid/3.1-litre engine became available, with better fuel economy at the cost of performance.
 Chrome was removed in 1990, and the Falcon was finally discontinued after 1991.

-It reached about 98% of local parts integration.
+By the end of production, the Falcon had reached about 98 percent local parts integration.